nenad/opencensus-php/README.md

 # OpenCensus for PHP - A stats collection and distributed tracing framework

+## NOTE: This project is no longer maintained, use https://github.com/razorpay/opencensus-php instead

 > [Census][census-org] for PHP.
 Census provides a framework to measure a server's resource usage and collect performance stats.
 This repository contains PHP related utilities and supporting software needed by Census.